Arm Newsroom Blog

 That is why CPU scaling and AI economics are now directly linked.

-Why this momentum is structural, not cyclical
+Why AI infrastructure demand for CPUs is structural, not cyclical

 Independent analysis reinforces that this shift is not a short-term correction but a multi-year architectural realignment.
 As research from Futurum Group notes, the future of AI infrastructure is moving away from “how much raw compute can we deploy” toward “how intelligently can we orchestrate compute across diverse requirements.”